IRS Data Retrieval Option

 In order to successfully use the IRS Data Retrieval option, you must have:

 - A federal tax return filed with the IRS.
 Electronically filed tax return information will be available online from the IRS site two weeks after the return has been filed.
 Data from paper tax returns will be available eight weeks after filing with the IRS.

-- Federal Aid Personal Identification Number (PIN) that you can apply for during the FAFSA process
+- Federal Student Aid ID (FSA ID) that you can apply for during the FAFSA process.

 Return to the FAFSA on the Web to access the FAFSA Corrections process.
 Change your tax filing status to "Already Completed".
 A box called "Link to the IRS" will become available for you to click on.

-- Enter the PIN number of the person whose tax information you are retrieving.
+- Enter the FSA ID of the person whose tax information you are retrieving.